History Made at the Hills of Chuka: The Launch of the Gichuka New Testament

 Launching of the Gichuka Jesus Film on 10th April, 2019 at PCEA Chuka Town Church.

-Click here to watch the Gichuka Jesus Film online
+Gichuka Jesus Film

 Njĩcũ arũngamia kĩbuubani-English.epub